 Highlights of the Tarsar Marsar Trek

-The Tarsar Marsar trek shows a different side of Kashmir.
+The Tarsar Marsar trek shows a different side of trekking in Kashmir.
 From Aru, the idyllic village where you start, to the glades of Lidderwat.
 From the rolling green mountains of Shekhawas to the massive Tarsar lake.
-From the flower-laden amphitheatre-like meadows Jagmargi to the elusive Marsar lake.
+From the flower-laden amphitheatre-like meadows of Jagmargi to the elusive Marsar lake.
 The trek takes you away from civilization but brings you intimately close to the heart of Kashmir.

-Differences in the two Kashmir Treks
+Kashmir Trek Comparison: Differences in the two Kashmir Treks

-Popular trek vs true wilderness experience
+Popular Kashmir trek vs true wilderness experience

 Beautiful sights vs ethereal experiences

-The KGL gets its name from the seven turquoise lakes.
+The KGL gets its name from the seven turquoise alpine lakes in Kashmir.
 We trek through most of the lakes but get to camp only next to one lake — the Nandkhol lake on the last day.
 Unfortunately, Nandkhol also happens to be a destination for camping and fishing with weekend trippers.
 This invariably leads to a lot of remnants of human activities all around the lake.
 It leaves the lake littered.
 Everytime I have been there, the place has been breathtakingly beautiful from a distance.
 But when I went close, my feelings changed to angst and helplessness at seeing the extensively littered lake.

 Moderate-difficult vs moderate trek

 At Tarsar Marsar, the good news is that the distances are not too long.
 Each day involves a trek of just around 6-8 km.
 The day’s trek usually ends within 5-6 hours.
 You don’t gain and lose as much altitude every day.
-The trek gains height stays there and then descends on the last day.
+The trek gains height, stays there and then descends on the last day.

-Final thoughts on the Kashmir Treks
+Final thoughts on the Kashmir trek options

 If you take the road from Srinagar to Sonamarg, to your left lies the Kashmir Great Lakes trek and to your right lies Tarsar Marsar.
 Even from the road, the scenery to your left is very different from the scenery on your right.
 There are tall rugged cliffs on the left, whereas you see pine-laden mountains to your right.
 This difference in scenery is an indicator of how different the treks that lie behind them are.